tatp22/pytorch-fast-GAT/README.md

 ## Further work that needs to be done

 * Create some sort of downsampling/upsampling method
-* Create a way to switch between the dictonary edge method and the `nxn` edge method
 * Figure out how to get this to pypi
 * Optional: Create a test suite on every ci run?
 Could be cool to have ci/cd somehow here